 A family of Proctor curves shall be developed for the onsite CCP material as standard Proctor moisture-density tests are performed as a reference for the field density testing.
+Laboratory proctors shall be conducted at one test per 50,000 tons of CCP placed.
 A minimum of one (1) one-point field Proctor test shall be performed for each week of field density testing or if there is a noticeable change in material.
 Additional Standard Proctor samples shall be obtained and tested if one-point Proctor testing indicates that the estimated maximum dry density of the material varies by more than five pounds per cubic foot (pcf) from the nearest representative standard Proctor moisture-density relationship as determined by the one-point Proctor method.